midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 it removes `map` and `fold` as keywords, and (3) the "curried" version `add.map` is practically useful (if we ever allowed it) as a circuit that takes a pair of vectors and maps the fixed circuit `add` over them.

-## Proposed Rollout Plan

-[TODO: Describe how we plan to communicate these changes to developers, and how we will roll them out.
-We need to reach developers, and clearly explain why we are making these changes and asking them to change their code.
-Though these are breaking changes, we might choose to just change the syntax rather than (1) deprecate the old one and introduce the new onen and then (2) later remove the old one.
-Note also that we have to update documentation, example DApps, and tests at the same time.
-These changes (along with the ledger syntax changes, which possibly needs identifier renaming) could be performed by an automated tool that we could build and distribute.]

-## Desired Result
-[TODO: Finally, describe what you hope to achieve and how you can evaluate that you have achieved it.]